ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-30-2018-quarter-1-work-goals.markdown

 POSTERS!

+Get across DWP Digital - not just in Leeds, but in Leeds would be great - is a place you can come to work and make things better so people benefit - including yourself.

+I must blog regularly.

-Be a shit umbrella for my colleagues.
+Be a shit umbrella for my colleagues, within the product/service I am on and wider.

 Less talking, more doing.